JujuAdams/RunGML/bounce_annotated.md

 At the top level, this program is creating a new instance of the [oRunGML_ObjectTemplate](src/objects/oRunGML_ObjectTemplate) object.
 The `"object"` operator takes four arguments: x-position, y-position, layer/depth, and a dictionary of event defintions.
 If the third argument is a string it will be interpreted as a layer name, while a number will be interpreted as a depth.
+Events definitions are RunGML programs themselves, but wrapping them in a dictionary prevents those programs from being evaluated now.
+They'll be stored in the object and run by it later, using its own dedicated instance of the RunGML interpreter.
 So, we are creating an instance at x=0, y=0, depth=0, with the following event definitions...

 ```json